petlu411/castingagency/README.md

 Here is a list of things I still have to do.
 I will edit it as I go through the project

 * Define Roles for access: Casting Assistant (Actor(R) + Movie(R), Casting Director (Actor(CRUD)+Movie(RU)), Executive Producer (Actor (CRUD) + Movie (CRUD))
-    - Add CRUD for Actor
+    - Add CRUD for Actor DONE
-    - Add CRUD for Movie
+    - Add CRUD for Movie DONE
     - Set Auth0 Roles
 * Implement Auth0 authentication
 * Set up testcases for each endpoint (4 endpoints * 2 models * 2 tests)
 * Model Movies (title, release date) and Actors (name, gender, age)